particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 Replace &lt;device-id> with the 24-character hex device ID.

-## Getting the Tracker Edge Firmware
+## Getting the Tracker Edge firmware

 You can download a complete project for use with Particle Workbench as a zip file here: